OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

         default: 1.0

-        <p>controls the visibility of this object.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">controls the visibility of this object.
 Useful for fading an object in/out, or to specify a cut-out mask on thin single-sided geometry (eg. a complex leaf texture on a simple card).</p>

     <h3>thin_geometry</h3>